haarcuba/pimped_subprocess/README.md

 # Pimped Subprocess
+This is a library of "pimped up" subprocess modules with monitoring and remote (SSH) capabilities.

+## Pimped Subprocess

 `PimpedSubprocess` allows you to run subprocesses in a similar manner to Python's standard `subprocesses`, except that it allows you to follow the subprocess `stdout` stream line by line.